raspberrypilearning/your-codeclub-story/en/step_3.md

 ### Writing prompts
 --- task ---

-* What’s the coolest thing you’ve ever made in our Code Club?
+What’s the coolest thing you’ve ever made in our Code Club?

+--- /task ---

+--- task ---

-* What makes our Code Club different from any other?
+What makes our Code Club different from any other?

+--- /task ---

+--- task ---

-* If our Code Club had a motto or catchphrase, what would it be and why?
+If our Code Club had a motto or catchphrase, what would it be and why?

+--- /task ---

+--- task ---

-* Who are the characters in our club story? (people, inside jokes, traditions, mascots)
+Who are the characters in our club story? (people, inside jokes, traditions, mascots)

+--- /task ---

+--- task ---

-* What’s one day in Code Club that stands out?
+What’s one day in Code Club that stands out?
 Why?

+--- /task ---

+--- task ---

-* If you were introducing our Code Club to someone on a podcast, what story would you tell?
+If you were introducing our Code Club to someone on a podcast, what story would you tell?

+--- /task ---

+--- task ---

-* How do you feel when you walk into our Code Club space?
+How do you feel when you walk into our Code Club space?

 --- /task ---